 Showing our guild atmosphere through streams is a potential channel through which people are recruited, and it’s important that we represent ourselves well.
 We encourage members to promote our community through streams, videos, guides, etc. If you are interested in becoming an official EK streamer, contact our media manager.
 Please be aware of your audience and represent your guild well.

-CASUAL MEMBERS: Casual or non-raiding members of the guild reside in Endless Kingdom (A/H), with the noble citizen or veteran rank.
+SOCIAL MEMBERS: Casual or social members of the guild reside in Endless Kingdom (A) or Eternal Kingdom Horde (H), with the noble citizen or veteran rank.
 Friends and family of raiders are welcome in this guild.
-Social members enhance our community chats and fun runs and are a valuable part of our kingdom.
+Social members enhance our community chats and fun runs and are a valuable part of our community.
 Social members are held to the same code of conduct as raiders, and are expected to uphold the 3 pillars.
-Casual members are permitted to stay indefinitely as long as they are somewhat active.
-Characters which are inactive for longer than 6 months may be removed, simply to keep spots in the guild free and to reduce organizational challenges.
+Social members are permitted to stay indefinitely as long as they are somewhat active.
+Characters which are inactive for longer than 6 months may be removed simply to keep spots in the guild free and to reduce organizational challenges.

 DISCIPLINARY MEASURES: Every person and situation is different.
 We take all disciplinary considerations on a case-by-case basis, and will work to de-escalate a situation.
 While we will try and steer people in the right direction whenever possible, consistent negative behavior can result in the loss of privileges, raid spots, etc., up to removal from the guild.
 We want to help everyone become a positive part of our community, but we will use the tools we have to protect our atmosphere and culture.